AstrobioMike/AstrobioMike.github.io/amplicon/16S_and_18S_mixed.md

 ## Magic-BLAST
 [NCBI's Magic-BLAST](https://ncbi.github.io/magicblast/){:target="_blank"} is a tool based on general [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi){:target="_blank"} principles but built to deal with high-throughput data, like Illumina reads, consider paired-reads, and can work with fastq files.
 So yeah, I hadn't heard of this before looking for this particular problem, but it's perfect for it 🙂

 It has binaries available for mac, linux, and windows, and didn't give me any snags.
-I threw up my install steps on the [bash installing tools page](/bash/installing_tools#magic-blast){:target="_blank"}.
+I threw up my install steps on the [unix installing tools page](/unix/installing_tools#magic-blast){:target="_blank"}.

 I used the [PR2](https://figshare.com/articles/PR2_rRNA_gene_database/3803709){:target="_blank"} database to generate our blast database.
 I initially downloaded the "65.2 MB pr2_version_4.10.0_merged.tsv.gz" available [here](https://github.com/vaulot/pr2_database/releases){:target="_blank"} to start with, and formatted it into a fasta with the headers of each sequence containing the "pr2_main_id" and full taxonomy with the bash script in our directory called "formatting_pr2_fasta.sh".